pingswept/me30-website/content/logistics/etiquette.md

 I use the he/him/his pronoun series.

-**Briana:** I similarly understand that the way we act - including what tone of voice we use - is just as important for conveying respect and professionalism as are the words that we use.
-Technically, Tufts has given me, like Brandon, the title "Lecturer."
-If you're more comfortable with formal titles, you can go with "Ms. Bouchard."
-It's also completely okay with me if you call me "Briana."
+**Kristen:** I similarly understand that the way we act - including what tone of voice we use - is just as important for conveying respect and professionalism as are the words that we use.
+Technically, Tufts has given me, like Brandon, the title "Professor."
+If you're more comfortable with formal titles, you can go with "Professor Wendell."
+It's also completely okay with me if you call me "Kristen."

 I use the she/her/hers pronoun series.